Skip to main content

 Why is this helpful?

-• Global Compatibility: Handle suppliers and warehouses with different UoM effortlessly.
+• Global compatibility: Handle suppliers and warehouses with different UoM effortlessly.

-• Automatic Conversions: Avoid manual calculations with built-in UoM conversions.
+• Automatic conversions: Avoid manual calculations with built-in UoM conversions.

-• Streamlined Operations: Manage POs, GRNs, and invoices seamlessly without extra hassle.
+• Streamlined operations: Manage POs, GRNs, and invoices seamlessly without extra hassle.

 FAQs

-Can I leave the UoM and Conversion Rate blank?
+Can I leave the UoM and conversion rate blank?

 Yes!
 These fields are optional.
 However, if you enter one, you’ll need to enter both.